ylshen9/mlip-distillation-sapt/README.md

 - MatterSim teacher data generation requires `mattersim`.
 - DeepMD baseline requires `deepmd-kit` and the `dp` command-line tool.

-## Data and model files

-Small processed datasets and final model files may be included in this repository.
-Large training sweeps, repeated checkpoints, and raw simulation outputs should be stored separately, for example in Zenodo, Figshare, or a GitHub Release.

-Recommended files to keep outside normal Git history:

-- repeated checkpoint folders such as `He-BZ/SAPT/fig4/*/check*/`
-- full raw simulation outputs
-- very large `.npy`, `.npz`, `.pt`, `.pb`, or `.ckpt` files unless tracked by Git LFS

 ## Reproducibility notes

 The `Please read.txt` files in each workflow folder describe the intended use of each script and dataset.
-In particular, for He--benzene fine-tuning, `dataset1`--`dataset5` correspond to increasing fine-tuning fractions.

 ## Citation